 We will hear from Anthony Skates, Partnerships Manager at Creative & Cultural Skills about the importance of creative careers education, the national picture and what programmes can help schools and arts organisations.

 |10.30am||Webinar 1 – Creative Youth Voices Presents: Honest Creative Careers|

 Join Creative Youth Voices as they share the brutally honest questions young people have about pathways into the creative industry.
 Young people wanted nothing but honesty from the industry, and that’s what we intend to offer.

-Join Gemma Louise Walsh and Monica Cru-Hall to explore how to use engagement with your own creativity to give better feedback and learning to young people.
+Join Monica Cru-Hall to explore how to use engagement with your own creativity to give better feedback and learning to young people.

-The Creative Industry is growing, this workshop explore the questions ‘How are we working locally to support young people into the sector?’ and ‘How are they supported to grow and expand?’
+The Creative Industry is growing, this session explores the questions ‘How are we working locally to support young people into the sector?’ and ‘How are they supported to grow and expand?’

 Features of the day

 Young people are truly at the heart of everything we do at Stoke CEP, so when our Creative Youth Voices young people last met we were keen to gain their insight into our Creative Careers Strand… and as always their voices most certainly did not disappoint!